What is copyright?

 If I’ve given the copyright of my material to the publisher, what are my rights to use it?

 Unless you have reserved the right to use the work in your contract with the publisher, or have received permission from the publisher, you may use only that amount that falls within Fair Use.
 This is why it is critical to retain as many rights to your creative output as possible when you negotiate with a publisher.
 You can attempt to modify any contract to ensure your right to use your work as you see fit.

 How can I negotiate a better deal with my publisher and retain important rights?

-Tufts has a model amendment to publishers’ agreements that you can use.
-It allows you to reserve the non-exclusive right to use your intellectual property for your own academic and professional activities, to make it available in digital form on your website, in the Tufts Digital Library, in TUSK and in TRUNK allows you to grant these rights to your current or future employing academic institution.
+See our Retaining your Rights as an Author page for strategies to ensure that you retain the rights you need to use your work, including the non-exclusive right to use your intellectual property for your own academic and professional activities, to make it available in digital form on your website, in the Tufts Digital Library, or in course management systems.
+Read more about creating open access to published work.

 Is my publisher likely to allow me to retain some rights?

 Traditionally, academic publishers required authors to transfer copyright to them, but non-exclusive assignment of rights is becoming much more common.
 The publisher receives some rights and the author retains some.
 To see what some publishers require and what they are willing to let an author retain, take a look at the publishers list at SHERPA RoMEO.
 It is important to read the publisher’s proposed agreement and to negotiate to retain rights to your own work, so that you can use it in your academic and professional pursuits.